HenriqueMarcelo/dt-money/README.md

 During the development of the project, several technologies and concepts important for the development of modern web applications were used.

+DT Money is hosted on GitHub Pages and can be accessed at: https://henriquemarcelo.github.io/dt-money/

 ## Technologies

 Libraries were used such as: